Check Availability

 • MealsBLD

-On this day, you leave for Namche Bazaar after having a hearty breakfast at Phakding.
-With a duration that is close to 6-7 hours, this day’s trek will be your first glimpse into the challenges of the Sleeping at Everest Base Camp Overnight Trek.
+You leave for Namche Bazaar after a hearty breakfast at Phakding.
+This day will be your first glimpse into the challenges of the Sleeping at Everest Base Camp Overnight Trek.

 • Max Altitude3,450m/11,319ft